 Andrew Garrett teaches linguistics at Berkeley and is interested in projects that bring together the concerns of academic linguists and language activists and community members.
 He is committed to creating resources that can be used by a variety of stakeholders for diverse purposes.
 His work in California has mainly focused on the Yurok and Karuk languages.

 Keywords: linguistic ecology, Karuk semantics, morphology and phonology, Yurok Language Project

-Arielle Halpern is a doctoral candidate in the Integrative Biology Department at UC Berkeley.
-Her research interests include ethnobotany, ethnoecology, fire ecology and plant community ecology.
-Current collaborative research efforts focus on the effect of indigenous prescribed fire on the abundance and quality of Tanoak acorns (Notholithocarpus densiflorus, Fagaceae), Beargrass (Xerophyllum tenax, Melanthiaceae), and Tanoak associated understory plant species of cultural value.
+Arielle Halpern is an Assistant Professor of Biology and Environmental Education at Southern Oregon University.
+She completed her dissertation, “Prescribed fire and tanoak (Notholithocarpus densiflorus) associated cultural plant resources of the Karuk and Yurok Peoples of California” in the Department of Integrative Biology at UC Berkeley in 2016.
+Her research interests center on the effect of indigenous prescribed fire on the abundance and quality of tanoak acorns (Notholithocarpus densiflorus, Fagaceae), beargrass (Xerophyllum tenax, Melanthiaceae), and associated understory plant species of cultural value.
 Her hope is that this research can support the cultural revitalization efforts of the Karuk Tribe and the Indigenous Peoples of the Klamath Basin.